strazdinsg/app-dev/example-07-monolith/README.md

 The logic is the same in all the projects: a library website with multiple sections:

-* A Welcome-site (dashboard) shows some common information, see Figure 1.
+* A "Home page" (dashboard) shows some common information and a listing of selected books.
-* Library shows a list of available books, see Figure 2.
+* "Books" page shows a list of available books.
-* An "about us" section shows general information about the library, See Figure 3.
+* An "About us" section shows some statistics and a map.

 The subdirectories implement his application in different architectural styles.